 The stop being depressed button.

 We give advice to others as if it were the simplest thing to do in the world.
+Just hit this button right there.
 For example, to not be depressed anymore, all you have to do is just not be depressed.
 It’s that simple.
 And there’s the button on the wall.
 Just press the “I am no longer depressed” button and presto, you are no longer depressed.
 Same with all the above I posted.
 Just decide to do these things and they magically happen… just by your decision alone.

 Let’s be honest, when we’re telling someone to “just be/do something”, we are really just saying “stop feeling things because when you feel stuff, you remind me of what I don’t want to feel within myself, so be silent”.
 That’s at the heart of every overly simplistic response to someone who is feeling life.
 If we were to be honest, we might want to say, “I wish I could be there for you, but I cannot handle your pain because it’s bringing up my own.”
 This way we are taking full responsibility for our feelings and not adding more to the plate of those who need help.
 This is what emotional intelligence is all about.